matrix-org/synapse/docs/admin_api/rooms.md

               `new_room_user_id` in the new room.
 Ideally this will clearly convey why the original room was shut down.
 Defaults to `Sharing illegal content on this server is not permitted and rooms in violation will be blocked.`
 * `block` - Optional.
 If set to `true`, this room will be added to a blocking list, preventing future attempts to join the room.
+Rooms can be blocked even if they're not yet known to the homeserver.
 Defaults to `false`.
 * `purge` - Optional.
 If set to `true`, it will remove all traces of the room from your database.
             Defaults to `true`.
 * `force_purge` - Optional, and ignored unless `purge` is `true`.
 If set to `true`, it